When to Level Up?

 Below is the list of the required material in Lindy 1.
 Teachers are provided with additional optional material that may be covered during Lindy 1 as well.

-If you cannot consistently do the material listed below on time with the music and good rhythm it is highly recommended to retake Lindy 1 and/or work with a BLH instructor at Lindy Dojo.
+If you cannot consistently do the material listed below on time with the music and good rhythm it is highly recommended to retake Lindy 1 or work with a BLH instructor in a private lesson.

 8 Count Material